OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-26.md

 From the descendants of Beriah: from Heber, the family of the Heberites; from Malchiel, the family of the Malchielites.

 ## Numbers 26:46
-And the name of the daughter of Asher was Serah.
+Asher had a daughter named Serah.

 ## Numbers 26:47
 These were the families of the sons of Asher, and those counted were 53,400.